 The principal aim of this course is to develop student's expertise in their subject and ability to apply fundamental research skills while offering a pathway from undergraduate study to an academic career.
-Students would gain this opportunity while working with and supporting nationally and internationally recognised experts in the Design subject area.
-The MRes is also designed to offer transferrable, artistic, creative and employment-related skills that range, for example, across Design practice, artistic creativity, project planning and management, time management, research and, digital literacy, and the communication of complex ideas via the making of artefacts and artworks and/or through the dissemination of research.
+Students would gain this opportunity while working with and supporting nationally and internationally recognised experts in the Drama subject area.
+The MRes is also designed to offer transferrable, artistic, creative and employment-related skills that range, for example, across performative practice, artistic creativity, project planning and management, time management, research and data analysis, digital literacy, and the communication of complex ideas via performance or in writing.
 Lastly, the option of a PGCert in Research could offer new members of staff (e.g. those from artistic, industrial, creative backgrounds etc) and/or early career researchers an opportunity to develop research skills and research experience by means of the support offered through a structured programme.

 This MRes' most distinctive feature is its 'apprenticeship' model.
-This allows the student to acquire research expertise in developing and executing their own project while working alongside experts in the specialisms of our Design subject area.
-These include Illustration, Graphic Design, Photography, Animation, Digital filmmaking, web design and motion graphics.
-The MRes offers, moreover, the opportunity to support, develop and contribute to those specialisms and to acquire experience both of working within an academic community and institution and of specific tasks such as public engagement, production processes, or writing funding bids.
-With relatively little provision in the surrounding region for MRes study in Design the course provides a unique opportunity empowering students towards a postgraduate career in their chosen field.
+This allows the student to acquire research expertise in developing and executing their own project while working alongside experts in the specialisms of our Drama subject area.
+These include British theatre, performance philosophy, and digital theatre.
+The MRes offers, moreover, the opportunity to support, develop and contribute to those specialisms and to acquire experience both of working within an academic community and institution and of specific tasks such as co-authoring articles or writing funding bids.
+With very little provision at all in the UK for MRes study in Drama, Theatre or Performance the course provides a unique opportunity empowering students towards a postgraduate career in their chosen field.